lukiiimohh/dotfiles-install/README.md

 The first time you start `nvim` it is going to give an error, just press `ENTER` and it wont happen again.
 You can delete from your `/home/$USER` all in relation to `dotfiles-install`.
 If you want to understand all about the `IP MENU'S` you should look in `~/.config/eww/scripts` and `~/.config/rofi/scripts`.

+**ADDED LATER + INFO TO KNOW**
+This dotfiles are gnome based, so in if you run `archinstall` you should select gnome, I just used gnome for the lockscreen and another cool stuff gnome had and it was easy to deal with.
+But once you have gnome installed you need to run the script, only when you have already gnome installed, once you've done this, you reboot the machine and select in the cogwheel `bspwm`.

 </details>